 The limestone was first formed during the Jurassic period , some 140 million years ago when the tectonic plate holding Somerset, Dorset, Wiltshire and Gloucestershire was at the same longitude as the Canary Islands today.
 The warm shallow seas produced an abundance of corals, shells and other marine life which died and built up huge deposits of calcium carbonate skeletal debris.
 Overtime, this has been compressed by succeeding layers of stone, to form the fossil rich and highly durable oolitic limestone we know today.

 In 1799, William Smith was compiling a geological map of the UK, and named the ollitic limestone, Forest Marble after the location of a Cotswold stone quarry to be found in the Wychwood Forest adjacent to Blenheim Park.
-William Smith had observed this pretty natural stone much in use in Bath and the surrounding villages of Somerset, Dorset, Gloucestershire, the Cotswolds and Wiltshire.
+William Smith had observed this pretty natural stone much in use in Bath and in the villages of Somerset, Dorset, Gloucestershire, Oxfordshire, Northamptonshire, the Cotswolds and Wiltshire.

-Today Forest Marble has become iconic internationally with the pretty Cotswold villages such as Burford, Fairford, Badmington, Sherston, Stow-on-the-Wold.
+Today Forest Marble has become iconic internationally with the pretty Cotswold villages such as Burford, Fairford, Cirencester, Malmesbury, Chippenham, Badminton, Sherston, Stow-on-the-Wold.
 Although less well known, it has produced equally beautiful villlages in Wiltshire, Somerset and Dorset.
 The stone varies slightly from one field to the next and is known by an array of different names of which Cotswold stone or Cotswold Forest Marble or straight Forest Marble are the most widely used.

 Stalbridge Quarries is one of the last stone quarries left supplying Forest Marble in the West Country.